top of page

 The Yarmouth-Dennis Red Sox play their home games at Merrill “Red” Wilson Field, located on the campus of Dennis-Yarmouth Regional High School.
 Mr. Wilson is a Cape Cod Hall of Famer and a long-time educator at D-Y High School.
 The field has played host to the Cape League All-Star game three times.
 In addition, Wilson Field was featured in the movie “Summer Catch”.

 Baseball in the towns of Yarmouth and Dennis date all the way back to the early days of the Cape League, when the Yarmouth Indians won championships in 1958 and 1960.
 The Red Sox have won eight Cape League Championships in the modern era of the league, which began in 1963.
-40 Y-D alumni currently play in the major leagues, including 9 who made their big league debut in 2021.
 Notable alumni include baseball Hall of Famer Craig Biggio, Buster Posey, Chris Sale and Kirk McCaskill.

 If you’re looking for a snack, the concession stand has you covered.
-Nachos, pretzels, peanuts and chips (Cape Cod brand chips, naturally) are all on the menu, along with assorted novelty ice cream treats.
+Nachos, pretzels, peanuts, chips (Cape Cod brand chips, naturally) and even hummus are all on the menu, along with assorted novelty ice cream treats.
 Should there be a long line at the concession stand, there’s a secondary stand that sells only treats.

 Bottles of Coca-Cola products are featured at Red Wilson Field.
 No alcoholic beverages are allowed at this high school field.